kuroiRose/TodoList/README.md

 *Functionality:*
-Add new todos \n
+Add new todos\
-Mark todos as complete \n
+Mark todos as complete\
-Delete todos \n
+Delete todos